pocc/tshark.dev/content/packetcraft/profiles.md

 mkdir -p /home/rj/.config/wireshark/profiles/NewProfile
 ```

-Once you add files to it, if you specify `tshark -C NewProfile`, those files will override the defaults.
+Once you add files to it like the ones above, if you specify `tshark -C NewProfile`, those files will override the defaults.

 ## Editing Your Profile